...

 • ECO Basic: From £150,000.
 Double-skin with basic thermal barrier.

-• ECO Ultra: From £220,000+.
-A-rated insulation (U-value 0.65 W/m²K).
+• ECO Ultra: A-rated insulation (U-value 0.65 W/m²K).
+Premium specification.

 • Features: Integrated LED sports lighting, acoustic treatments, HVAC, smart monitoring.